 The future is electrified with the Bajaj Chetak Premium, which has officially entered the electric segment by relaunching its first scooter back.
 The Bajaj Chetak, in the form of Bajaj Chetak Premium.
 The great thing about this electric variant is that it looks premium overall and has conventional non-electric scooter looks.
 This model has a front disc and rear drum with single-channel ABS.
 Let’s take a look to learn more about it.
 So how much does the Bajaj Chetak Premium Price?
 Time to find out.

-Before Bajaj Auto became popular for its modern range of motorcycles, it was principally known for its two-wheeler scooter, namely the Bajaj Chetak.
+Bajaj Chetak Premium is an electric scooter available in India.
+It generates 3800 W power from its motor.
+Before Bajaj Auto became famous for its modern range of motorcycles, it was principally known for its two-wheeler scooter, the Bajaj Chetak.
 As the name suggests, the scooter harks back to its roots by taking design cues from the iconic Chetak and giving it a contemporary and fresh look.

 Over the past few years, the Pune-based two-wheeler giant has stopped manufacturing scooters.
 Since then, it has been working on a new electric scooter offering.
 It has finally launched the Chetak in an electric avatar.